 Learn, Trade, Learn, Trade…

 Another change to the XLT-Momentum Intraday Trading course structure has been to alternate between lesson-based sessions and trading-based sessions.
 We learn, then we trade, then we learn, then we trade, and so on.
 The lessons are a series of building blocks that first teach our XLT students how to quantify demand (support) and supply (resistance) and then move into rule-based strategy lessons.
-XLT-Momentum Intraday Trading, and all of our XLT courses for that matter, are not about working harder and learning tons of information.
-It’s about working smarter and taking all the information students learn in the physical classroom at their local center and applying these concepts and tools in such a way that will result in becoming a consistently profitable trader.
+XLT-Momentum Intraday Trading, and all of our XLT courses for that matter, are not about extra effort and learning tons of information.
+It’s about putting all the information students learn in the physical classroom at their local center and applying those concepts and tools in such a way that will result in becoming a consistently profitable trader.

 If you have any questions about this new and exciting program, email me or your Education Counselor.
 Have a great day.